Tun-ChungCheng/mario/README.md

 # mario

   <blockquote>
-    This project is the midterm project for <a href="https://www.ispan.com.tw/longterm/JJEEITT">Cross Platform Application Development in Java, Institute for   Information Industry</a>, which is designed to familiarize participants with Java syntax and APIs.
+    This is the midterm project for <a href="https://www.ispan.com.tw/longterm/JJEEITT">Cross Platform Application Development in Java, Institute for   Information Industry</a>, which is designed to familiarize participants with Java syntax and APIs.
   </blockquote>

   ![game](https://user-images.githubusercontent.com/91156531/218771367-5cbc3d90-2b9e-433c-b73e-d90ecaf6469e.jpeg)